comp-machine-learning-spring2021/portfolio-HelenaSG/Clustering-and-Vintage-Art/README.md

 :small_blue_diamond: **An in-Depth Exploration of Clustering Algorithms:**

   * K-means clustering and Spectral clustering from scratch
-  * Compare my implementions with the built in sklearn kmeans functions
+  * Comparing my implementions with the built in sklearn kmeans functions
-  * Compare two clustering algorithms
+  * Comparing two clustering algorithms
-  * Discuss the efficacy of the work via time
+  * Discussing the efficacy of the work via time
   * An artistic application of k-means

 ## :art: K-means and Spectral clustering implementations